Nett hier. Aber waren Sie schon mal in Baden-Württemberg?

 "Nett hier.
 Aber waren Sie schon mal in Baden-Württemberg?"
-(English: Nice here.
-But have you ever been to Baden-Württemberg?) is a slogan from a 1999 marketing campaign by Scholz & Friends for the German state of Baden-Württemberg.
+(English: Not bad.
+But have you ever been to Baden-Württemberg?
+(Note: "Not bad" appears on the official English language version of the stickers; the German "Nett hier" literally translates to "Nice here.")) is a slogan from a 1999 marketing campaign by Scholz & Friends for the German state of Baden-Württemberg.
 In later years, the slogan has been printed on stickers which have spread globally.